Will your business grow its net profit by increasing revenue or decreasing the cost of goods sold (COGS)? The answer isn’t so simple.

 For ecommerce brands, holding the wrong stock or even too much of the right stock could mean tying up cash that could, and should, be used to fund growth instead.

-That's because when it comes to inventory, not all products are created equal.
+That's because not all products are created equal when it comes to inventory.
 When was the last time you looked at your slow-moving SKUs?

 You can then put this extra cash towards funding larger, predictable supplier purchase orders (POs).
 And, as a result, upping your bargaining strength when it comes to lowering unit costs or shipping prices.